Eccenux/fs-puzzle-helper/README.md

 </tr>
 </table>

-Whole page looks like on the below image.
+Whole page looks like in the below image.
 Columns 1 through 11 are collapsed.
 You can collapse columns by clicking on the column number (header).
 Green portals are those that are done.
 They are marked as done automatically (when you fill the FS puzzle field).
 ![screen](https://user-images.githubusercontent.com/1045235/109427993-33ec3a80-79f5-11eb-9eb7-f199588d91b8.png)

 ## Requirements